puppetlabs/puppetserver/docker/puppetserver-standalone/README.md

   **Note** this is only effective on the initial run of the container when certificates are generated.

+## Initialization Scripts

+If you would like to do additional initialization, add a directory called `/docker-custom-entrypoint.d/` and fill it with `.sh` scripts.
+These scripts will be executed at the end of the entrypoint script, before the service is ran.

 ## Analytics Data Collection

 The puppetserver-standalone container collects usage data.
 This is disabled by default.
 You can enable it by passing `--env PUPPERWARE_ANALYTICS_ENABLED=true`